add2cal/docs/src/application-manual/elements.md

       |  └─ Email template per RSVP email type *(optional)*
       ├─ CTA template *(optional)*
       ├─ Style *(optional)*
-      └─ Landingpage template *(optional)*
+      └─ Landing page template *(optional)*
 ```

 You will face this hierarchy during the creation of element.
 Still, within the app, they are organized a little different, in order to make them easily accessible - see the main navigation (Events - Styles - Templates).

-*Styles, CTA-, and Landingpage templates can be also related to a group, if the group is set up as subscription.*
+*Styles, CTA-, and landing page templates can be also related to a group, if the group is set up as subscription.*

 Webhooks, Team, and Settings are additional elements, which are described here as well.